zeroibc/my-mac-os/README.md

 - Karabiner is the only reason I cannot upgrade my mac to Sierra as [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) still does not have the features I need

 #### 4. [2Do](http://www.2doapp.com/mac)
-- I love [GTD methodology](http://gettingthingsdone.com/fivesteps/), this application is phenomenal with helping me organise [my tasks](http://i.imgur.com/ZR47YoR.png) and things I want to do and achieve
+- I love [GTD methodology](http://gettingthingsdone.com/fivesteps/), this application is phenomenal with helping me [organise my tasks](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/2Do.html) and things I want to do and achieve
 - it has [global quick add](http://i.imgur.com/Fh60Lb4.png) with a hotkey, lists, priorities, powerful search and a lot more

 #### 5. [iTerm](https://www.iterm2.com/)
-- recently moved completely to using the command line for all my development needs, this is probably the best terminal emulator out there that exists, have it assigned to [w + j](https://my.mindnode.com/c7EmmKvaxCyCEuTzcpkGB4MGeLpWdR8nsJK4rjDh) and can open it on demand at any time that I want
+- recently moved completely to using the command line for all my development needs, this is probably the best terminal emulator out there that exists, have it assigned to [w + j](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/karabiner/sticky-keys.html) and can open it on demand at any time that I want
 - [here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the [homebrew](http://brew.sh/index.html) packages I like and use
 	- I also really love using [this workflow](https://github.com/isometry/alfred-tty) to quickly [switch between iTerm tabs](http://i.imgur.com/RNLb5wj.png)

 #### 6. [VS Code](https://github.com/Microsoft/vscode)
 - My favourite editor that I use to write code in
 - most notably I really like its [vim plugin](https://github.com/VSCodeVim/Vim)
-	- my config for it can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/vscode/settings.json)
+	- my config for it can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/vscode/settings.json) and I describe it in more detail [here](https://nikitavoloboev.gitbooks.io/knowledge/content/text-editors/vs-code.html)

 #### 7. [SnippetsLab](https://www.renfei.org/snippets-lab/)
 - a very powerful code snippet manager that I have intergrated very heaviliy in my workflow, with [recent addition](https://www.renfei.org/snippets-lab/press-release/whats-new/osx-1.6.html) of its own alfred workflow, [retrieving the snippets](http://i.imgur.com/A4dJbgV.png) that you need it staggeringly fast
-- I use it as my [own personal programmer's notepad](http://i.imgur.com/gRsSBmx.png) with code and lots and lots of comments
+- I use it as my [own personal programmer's notepad](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/SnippetsLab.html) with code and lots and lots of comments

 #### 8. [Day One](http://dayoneapp.com/)
-- probably the best journal writing application there is, use it [every day](http://i.imgur.com/V82Em5D.png) to write my [Day Evaluations](https://medium.com/@NikitaVoloboev/day-evaluations-5706f31c9c5e#.5o9j8n48l) and many other small little tidbits of text with thoughts, plans and experiences that I have had
+- probably the best journal writing application there is, use it [every day](http://i.imgur.com/V82Em5D.png) to write my [Day Evaluations](https://medium.com/@NikitaVoloboev/day-evaluations-5706f31c9c5e#.5o9j8n48l) and [many other small little tidbits of text](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/day-one.html) with thoughts, plans and experiences that I have had
 - if you don't journal, I really suggest you to start, it really is a very powerful mind cleanser and acts as a wonderful history record of your life

 #### 9. [Typinator](http://www.ergonis.com/products/typinator/)
-- moved to it from [Textexpander](https://smilesoftware.com/textexpander) as I am not fond of subscription models for software but also because typinator is really just better
-- I wrote about how I use it [here](https://medium.com/@NikitaVoloboev/write-once-never-write-again-c2fa1f6c4e8)
+- I use the app to [fully automate writing repetetive text](https://medium.com/@NikitaVoloboev/write-once-never-write-again-c2fa1f6c4e8)
+- I share the Typinator sets I made with the app [here](https://github.com/nikitavoloboev/typinator-sets) and describe the app in more detail [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/Typinator.html)

 #### 10. [1Password](https://1password.com)
 - my password manager of choice, recently started to generate all of my passwords with it and keep everything in a secured and encrypted vault kept secure by my one master password
 - no longer need to remember passwords and I now have a unique password for every website that I am signed up on whilist activating two factor authentication wherever possible

 #### 11. [Ulysses](http://www.ulyssesapp.com/)
-- all your writing in one place is the motto and the underlying design of the app.
+- all your writing in one place is the motto and the underlying design of the app
 - very [powerful search](http://i.imgur.com/Aa17RCQ.png), freedom of structure, great themes and export to markdown / PDF
-- I use it to manage all the editing in my [Knowledge repo](https://nikitavoloboev.gitbooks.io/knowledge/content/)
-	- and write articles that I can then publish to Medium in one click
+- I use it to manage writing and managing my [personal wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/) as well as writing [my Medium artciles](https://medium.com/@NikitaVoloboev) that I can then publish in one click from Ulysses
+- I write a bit more about how I use the app [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/Ulysses.html)

 #### 12. [Pixave](http://www.littlehj.com/)
 - always wanted to organise the mess that my media files were, moving [all of my photographs](http://i.imgur.com/dOZF1gs.png), gifs that I have saved over the years to one place that is easily searchable and is again just a joy to use was very valuable for me
 - probably the best application there exists for storing and organising all of your photographic media content
+- I write about the app in more detail [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/Pixave.html)

 #### 13. [Keyboard Maestro](https://www.keyboardmaestro.com/main/)
 - a staggeringly powerful mac automation tool that I am only beginning to scratch the surface of
 - has a [wonderful community](https://forum.keyboardmaestro.com/) that is happy to help with whatever you are trying to achieve
-- I go over all my favourite macros I use and how I use them in [this GitHub repo](https://github.com/nikitavoloboev/km-macros)
+- I go over all my favourite macros I use and how I use them in [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/km/km.html) and I share all the macros I use with the app in a [GitHub repo](https://github.com/nikitavoloboev/km-macros)

 #### 14. [BetterTouchTool](https://www.boastr.net/)
 - another amazing application that allows me to quickly map and remap any hotkeys that I use both [globally](http://i.imgur.com/PrDPLki.png) and [app specific](http://i.imgur.com/zyhAaSS.png)